lightbend/fdp-sample-applications/README.md

 If not already installed, install Kafka using Fast Data Platform Manager.
 Install InfluxDB using the `fdp-influxdb-docker-images` package that's part of the Fast Data Platform distribution.
 Install Grafana and Cassandra using the DC/OS Catalog.
 More information about InfluxDB and Grafana is provided below in _Monitoring and Viewing Results_

-After installing Cassandra, run the commands above in _Cassandra Setup_.
+After installing Cassandra, you could run the commands above in _Cassandra Setup_, but they will be handled automatically.

 #### 2. Install fdp-apps-lab